Druidry (modern): Beliefs

 Druidic beliefs vary widely, and there is no set dogma or belief system followed by all adherents.

-Druid perceptions of the divine tend to be complex, and subject to change as the individual Druid learns and grows.
+Druid perceptions of the divine tend to be complex and subject to change as the individual Druid learns and grows.
 Most Druids identify with more than one theological category: 64% of Druids identify as animists; 49% of Druids identify as soft polytheists, 37% of Druids identify as pantheists, 15% of Druids identify as hard polytheists, 7% of Druids identify as monotheists; 7% are agnostic; and 2% identify as atheists.

 Druidry is the sole religious or spiritual path for 54% of world Druids; the other 46% practice Druidry concurrently with one or more other religions traditions.
-The most common, concurrently practiced religious traditions reported among Druids were Buddhism, Christianity, shamanistic traditions, Witchcraft/Wicca, northern traditions, Hinduism, Native American traditions, and Unitarian Universalism.

-63% of world Druids identify as either Pagan or Heathen, in addition to identifying as Druids; 37% of Druids reject both of these labels.
+The most common, concurrently practiced religious traditions reported among Druids were Buddhism, Christianity, shamanistic traditions, witchcraft/Wicca, northern traditions, Hinduism, Native American religions, and Unitarian Universalism.
+Roughly 63% of world Druids identify as either Pagan or Heathen in addition to identifying as Druids; 37% of Druids reject both of these labels.

 Some Druids draw upon the legends surrounding King Arthur.
 One of the clearest links between Arthuriana and Druidry is through the Loyal Arthurian Warband, a Druidic group in Britain that employs Arthurian symbolism as part of its environmental campaigns.

 Nature-centered spirituality

-Druidry has been described as a nature venerating movement.

-Druidry conceives of the natural world as being imbued with spirit, and thus regard it as alive and dynamic.

-89% of world Druids practice nature connection, along with some form of environmental stewardship work.
-Nature connection involves spending time alone in nature, while maintaining a full sensory and spiritual awareness of whatever or whoever may be near by.
+Neo-Druidry has been described as a nature-venerating movement.
+Neo-druids conceive of the natural world as being imbued with spirit, and thus regard it as being alive and dynamic.
+Some 89% of world Druids practice nature-connection, along with some form of environmental stewardship work.
+Nature-connection involves spending time alone in nature, while maintaining a full sensory and spiritual awareness of whatever or whoever may be nearby.
 Environmental stewardship work extends this connection through acts of reciprocity.

 Druids regularly participate in activities such as restoring native ecosystems, creating wildlife habitats, growing organic food crops, composting, installing solar or wind power systems, and changing personal consumption habits to protect the natural environment from damage.
 Many Druids are also involved in environmental activism, acting to protect areas of the natural landscape that are under threat from development or pollution.

-Druids are generally critical of mainstream society, regarding it as being "governed by consumerism, environmental exploitation and the supremacy of technology."
+Druids are generally critical of mainstream society, regarding it as being "governed by consumerism, environmental exploitation, and the supremacy of technology".
 In contrast to this, Druids seek to establish a way of living that they regard as being more "natural".
-Through seeking a connection with nature, Druids pursue a sense of "cosmic belonging".
+Through seeking a connection with nature, neo-Druids pursue a sense of "cosmic belonging".